Diversity & Inclusion

 Global Perspectives.
-We have manufacturing operations and facilities in 13 U.S. States, Canada, Mexico and Puerto Rico, along with international customer service, sales and sourcing operations in Asia, Australia, Canada, Europe and New Zealand.
+We have manufacturing operations and facilities in the U.S., Canada, Mexico and Puerto Rico, along with international customer service, sales and sourcing operations in Asia, Australia, Canada and Europe.
 Across our global workforce we drive an environment of collaboration and creativity, while respecting the cultural norms of the regions in which our employees live and work.

 Diversity Council.
 Vista Outdoor has established a Diversity & Inclusion Council to support leadership in driving a culture that rewards diverse thought and leverages the potential of our employees’ varied interests to develop innovative products and to better understand our customers.
 The Council intends to deliver initiatives that promote greater employee cultural understanding and that encourage the sharing of employee ideas to foster a positive and dynamic workplace.
 At Vista Outdoor, we want all our diverse and non-diverse employees to succeed through the creation of a community that values differences and provides development opportunities for everyone.

 Women.
 We are dedicated to expanding the participation of women within our workforce, including our executive team, as well as providing women with opportunities for advancement and promotion.
 Vista Outdoor believes that our executives should reflect our customers, a substantial portion of whom are women.